Matrix-citizen/15-Vanilla-JavaScript-projects/README.md

 # 15 Projects.
-I did only JavaScript logic, CSS and HTML had been preset.
+CSS was preset, I only did HTML and JavaScript logic.

 |  #  |                                                        Project on GitHub                                                  |                                         Demo                                                          |
 | :-: | ------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------|